RehabMan/Lenovo-U430-Touch-DSDT-Patch/README.md

     make install

-or

-    make install_extra

-make install: mounts /dev/disk0s1 as EFI volume and copies the files to EFI/CLOVER/ACPI/patched (dsdt.aml, ssdt-4.aml, ssdt6.aml)
+make install: mounts the EFI partition and copies the files to EFI/CLOVER/ACPI/patched (dsdt.aml, ssdt-4.aml, ssdt6.aml)
-make install_extra: copies to /Extra (dsdt.aml, ssdt-1.aml)

-Obviously 'make install' is used for Clover, and 'make install_extra' is used for Chameleon.

-Note: I do not recommend Chimera or Chameleon.
+Note: I do not supporting Chameleon or Chimera.
 Save yourself some frustration and use Clover.

 Note: All the patching/building/installing could be done with MaciASL, Patch, File Save As, etc.  Refer to the makefile to see what patches from the laptop repo I'm using.
 Patches specific to this laptop are located in the 'patches' subdirectory.